 All ancestors of milk-tolerant individuals started off intolerant to milk.
 They simply tolerated it, and now we can enjoy dairy products.
 Some are choosing to embark on this journey today.

 Many raw milk consumers report adverse effects on their body when consuming pasteurized milk, and that consuming raw milk does not instigate this effect.
-The research said to debunk their experience is wanting, as its sample size consisted of only 16 people and focused specifically on markers for lactose intolerance.
+The research said to debunk their experience is wanting, as its sample size consisted of only 16 people and focused specifically on markers for lactose intolerance (as opposed to casein intolerance).

-We know now that there are many different kinds of negative reactions that people have when ingesting dairy foods, not just lactose intolerance.
-Adverse reactions to milk have been avoided by switching to goat milk, A2 milk, and full fat whole milk.
-Raw milk often contains one of these characteristics.
+We know now that there are many different kinds of negative reactions that people have when ingesting dairy foods, from mucus production to stomach pains which many report do not occur when they consume raw milk.
+Historically, adverse reactions to milk were avoided by switching to goat milk, A2 milk, and non-homogenized whole milk.
+Raw milk often contains one or more of these characteristics.

 Fermentation has also been used to prevent adverse effects of dairy consumption within individuals, cheese and kefir being common solutions.